IBM-Watson/wex-appbuilder-sample-proxy/readme.md

 Once your changes are complete, restart Application Builder's WebSphere using the normal methods.

-## Bundling a new WAR
+## Bundling a Proxy WAR

-If new gems or other Java libraries are required, or if you want to package the proxy into a new WAR for any reason, you will need to set up a basic development environment for [JRuby](http://www.jruby.org/).
-Ruby was chosen for the ease of implementation (using frameworks such as Sinatra) and to allow for modifications to be made in the proxy without requiring code to be recompiled.
+Using the Proxy requires that you package it for use in a Java application server.
+This can be easily done once you're [JRuby](http://www.jruby.org/) development envirionement is set up.
+Ruby was chosen for the ease of implementation (using frameworks such as Sinatra) and to allow for modifications to be made to a deployed proxy without requiring code to be recompiled in many cases.

-The proxy assumes `JRuby 1.7.18` for deployment but it might be possible to test the application in native `Ruby 1.9.3`.
+The proxy assumes `JRuby 1.7.18` for deployment but it might be possible to test the application using a native Ruby.
 The simplest approach is to use JRuby for development, testing, and deployment.

 The following JRuby Gems are required to get started.